Two films, screening now, in very different registers: the light and the dark.

 Ladies in Black is more than a frothy confection.
 It is shrewd.
 Class differences are registered pointedly in the film, as is a widespread distrust of immigrants.
 It doesn’t hammer these attitudes, but they are there, and part of Lisa’s getting of wisdom is to reject them.

-For those looking for a sharper take on women’s experiences before the second wave of feminism, may I recommend Dymphna Cusack and Florence James’s 1951 novel Come In Spinner?
+For those looking for a sharper take on women’s experiences before the second wave of feminism, may I recommend Dymphna Cusack and Florence James’s 1951 novel Come in Spinner?
 This too is set in a hermetically sealed “women’s world” — a beauty salon in a posh city hotel (a thinly disguised Hotel Australia) during wartime.
-For many women, there was not such a huge distance between Sydney in 1945 and 1959.
+For many women, there was not such a huge distance between Sydney in 1945 and Sydney in 1959.

 This Beresford film is also a salute to Sydney in all its summer sparkle, to light glinting on the harbour, to ferries and trams and thankfulness we weren’t in Melbourne.
-There’s a welcome place, I think for films that permit audiences to leave feeling happy, and evoke a time when we could.
+There’s a welcome place, I think, for films that permit audiences to leave feeling happy and evoke a time when we could.

 Now the darkness.
 Custody (Jusqu’à la garde) begins at a judicial hearing with two lawyers arguing a contested custody case, the parents sitting tensely beside them.

-The mother, Miriam (Léa Drucker) has moved house and changed her phone number to protect herself and her children.
-She has never reported violence but her lawyer maintains that the father Antoine (Denis Ménochet) has been stalking and harassing her.
+The mother, Miriam (Léa Drucker), has moved house and changed her phone number to protect herself and her children.
+She has never reported violence but her lawyer maintains that the father, Antoine (Denis Ménochet), has been stalking and harassing her.

 Miriam sits stiffly throughout the hearing, saying little until she is questioned.
-Antoine, a big burly man, has left his job and moved to a new house to be near his children.
+Antoine, a big, burly man, has left his job and moved to a new house to be near his children.
 A son has the right to know his father, he insists, and he believes that the mother has turned his son against him.

-In long second act of the film we see Antoine in action.
+In the long second act of the film we see Antoine in action.
 He is simmering.
 The judge has upheld his right to access, though not to know where the family lives.
-When he collects Julien from an agreed location, we can read the boy’s dread in the slump of his shoulders, the way he tries to deflect his fathers’ questions, the desperate little lies he tells in an effort to protect his mother.
+When he collects Julien from an agreed location, we can read the boy’s dread in the slump of his shoulders, the way he tries to deflect his father’s questions, the desperate little lies he tells in an effort to protect his mother.
 It builds to a terrifying third act.

 Xavier Legrand based this first feature on interviews with many women and children.
-He made it as a sequel to his 2013 short film, Just Before Losing Everything (Avant que de tout pedre), which followed the mother as she prepared to leave her husband.
+He made it as a sequel to his 2013 short film, Just Before Losing Everything (Avant que de tout perdre), which followed the mother as she prepared to leave her husband.

 The statistics are appalling: a woman is killed by her husband every week in Australia.
 In France, says Legrand, that figure is three.
-Beyond the awful, patriarchal murders, is the ongoing damage to the victims.
+Beyond the awful, patriarchal murders is the ongoing damage to the victims.
 We have begun to hear from the women, but the damage to children is less explored.

 These interviews convinced Legrand that the film’s focus should be on the children.
 He has done it simply, and well.
-There is sufficient in the glimpses we have of Antoine with Julien at the meal table with his parents, of Miriam as she tries to focus her daughter on her final exams, to suggest the long-term consequences of domestic bullying.
+There is sufficient in the glimpses we have of Antoine with Julien at the meal table, of Miriam as she tries to focus her daughter on her final exams, to suggest the long-term consequences of domestic bullying.
 The film is framed by a glimpse of the judge in very early morning light, wearily gathering papers in her chambers and walking the corridors to the hearing, and by a concerned neighbour calling the police and peering through her door.
 These are the protections the community offers, and they are not enough.

-Custody is an exemplary film, and its M classification may serve as trigger warning.
+Custody is an exemplary film, and its M classification may serve as a trigger warning.
 Despite its raw subject matter, the screening I attended was packed.
 Watching the faces of older women as we left the screening, I wondered how many of them were recalling, as I was, childhood trauma.
 We didn’t speak of such things then.
 Now we must. •